api-platform/docs/core/content-negotiation.md

 ## Supporting Custom Formats

 The API Platform content negotiation system is extendable.
-You can add support for formats not available by default by creating custom normalizer and encoders.
+You can add support for formats not available by default by creating custom normalizers and encoders.
 Refer to the Symfony documentation to learn [how to create and register such classes](https://symfony.com/doc/current/serializer.html#adding-normalizers-and-encoders).

 Then, register the new format in the configuration: